-As we said before we began the 2014 year with a much higher net long bias than we ended the year with.
+The Company's loss from equity investments in 2015 was the biggest contributor to the net loss recorded.
+The net loss on equity investments and other holdings totalled (\$293.1) million in the current quarter versus a loss amount of (\$74.6) million the prior year quarter.
+Certain individual stocks were highlighted above.
+As we have said before we began the 2014 year with a much higher net long bias than we ended the year with.
 This continued into 2015.
 We continued putting on short positions and found more short opportunities.
 We have also said that we short stocks opportunistically rather than being forced to find shorts in order to achieve a targeted net long exposure.
 The Company continued its use of currencies in 2015 to both protect and enhance the portfolio's returns.
-Due to the continued appreciation of the US dollar over other major currencies, our foreign exchange gain for first six months was approximately \$20 million
+Due to the continued appreciation of the US dollar over other major currencies, our foreign exchange gain for first nine months was approximately \$23.4 million

 The Senvest Partners fund is focused primarily on small and mid-cap companies.
-The fund recorded a gain 3.4% net of fees for the six months of 2015 although it had a loss of almost 4% for the second quarter.
-It is up over 2800% since inception in 1997.
-With most of the long portfolio invested in small and mid- cap stocks, the fund significantly underperformed its most relevant benchmark the Russell 2000, which was flat for the quarter.
+The fund recorded a loss 15.6% net of fees for the nine months of 2015 and it had a loss of over 18% for the third quarter.
+It is up over 2200% since inception in 1997.
+With most of the long portfolio invested in small and mid- cap stocks, the fund underperformed its most relevant benchmark the Russell 2000, which was down 12% for the quarter.
 The fund also underperformed the S&P 500 index for the quarter although it does not consider that index as a benchmark.
 The Senvest Israel Partners fund was initiated in 2003 to focus on investing in Israel related companies.
-This fund recorded a gain of about 7.5% in the second quarter and is 16% for the year.
-The two funds had a total of over \$1 billion of net assets under management at June 30, 2015.
+This fund recorded a loss of about 15% in the third quarter and is down 1.1% for the year.
+The two funds had a total of about \$980 million of net assets under management at September 30, 2015.
 Both of these funds are consolidated into the accounts of the Company.

 As mentioned in prior letters our largest investment last year was the single-stock fund we launched - the Senvest Cyprus Recovery Investment Partners, LP fund ("SCRIF").
 This vehicle owns an investment in the Bank of Cyprus ("BOC") which completed a €1 billion recapitalization in 2014.
 In December BOC's stock was listed on the Cypriot and Athens stock exchanges and is trading below the invested price.
+The stock has declined 16.6% in the first nine months of 2015.
 It is anticipated that SCRIF will have about a three year life so the investment will be evaluated over that time period and not on a quarter to quarter basis.
-SCRIF had over \$80 million of net assets under management at June 30, 2015.
+SCRIF had about \$80 million of net assets under management at September 30, 2015.
 As with the other funds above, SCRIF is consolidated into the accounts of the Company.

-The Company owns a 48.9% interest in Cross Point Realty Trust, a US real estate income trust (commonly referred to as a REIT).
+The Company owned a 48.9% interest in Cross Point Realty Trust, a US real estate income trust (commonly referred to as a REIT).
 A REIT is an entity that owns and operates income-producing real estate and annually distributes to its holders at least 90% of its taxable income.
 Although some REITs are publicly traded, this one is a non-publicly traded REIT.
 The main asset of the REIT was an interest in a joint venture that held a commercial office property.
 This property was sold by the REIT last year and most of the cash from the sale has been distributed to the REIT holders.
-The wind up of this REIT is expected to occur in 2015.
+The wind up of this REIT occurred in the third quarter of 2015.